How to Tell If Water Is Drinkable in the Wild

 The Need for Drinkable Water

-We can survive for weeks without food, but only for a day or two without a source of water.
+We can survive for weeks without food but only for a day or two without a source of water.
 Not only does a lack of water lead to dehydration, but our water intake regulates body temperature, improves physical and cognitive performance, and prevents hypothermia and hyperthermia.
-Whether you find yourself unprepared in the wild or bunkering down for a survival trip, one of your very first priorities should be to find a water source.
+Whether you find yourself unprepared in the wild or hunkering down for a survival trip, one of your priorities should be to find a water source.

 Unfortunately, most water found in the wilderness is unsafe for drinking.
-At best, it will leave you with gut ache and diarrhea, but considering diarrhea also depletes the fluid in your body, this can be extremely dangerous as well.
-Water can contain microscopic pathogens, and just because a stretch of the river appears to be free from contaminants, does not mean that the same is true a few hundred yards upstream.
+At best, it will leave you with a gut ache and diarrhea, but since diarrhea also depletes the fluid in your body, it can be extremely dangerous.
+Water can contain microscopic pathogens, and just because a stretch of the river appears free from contaminants does not mean the same is true a few hundred yards upstream.

 Scan Your Surroundings

 Always look for signs of contaminants in the surrounding area.
-Dead animals rot and they leak bacteria into the water, which then spreads.
-Look for signs of animal carcasses, and remember that bacteria like cryptosporidium can be spread through animal fecal matter, so look for obvious signs of poop.
+Dead animals will decompose and leak bacteria into the water.
+Look for signs of animal carcasses, and remember that bacteria like cryptosporidium can be spread through animal fecal matter, so look for signs of poop.